mozilla/glean/docs/dev/core/new-metric-type/rust.md

 ## Tests

-Add at least a "smoke test" (a simple confirmation of the API's behaviour) to the RLB implementation.
+Add at least a "smoke test" (a simple confirmation of the API's behavior) to the RLB implementation.

 ## Documentation